kubeedge/kubeedge/docs/modules/beehive.md

 ### Send to a Group

-1. Send2Group gets all modules(map) from the typeChannels map.
+1. SendToGroup gets all modules(map) from the typeChannels map.
 2. Then it iterates over the map and sends the message on the channels of all modules in the map.
 3. Eg: message to be sent to all modules in edged group.

 ```
-coreContext.Send2Group(“edged”,message) message will be sent to all modules in edged group.
+coreContext.SendToGroup(“edged”,message) message will be sent to all modules in edged group.
 ```
 ### Receive by a Module